crunchy-devops/jenkins-pic/NEXUS_DOCKER_REGISTRY.md

 }
 ```

 Add nexus entry in /etc/hosts as the example below
+On your local host
 Add the nexus container private address ip
 Check portainer
 ```shell